Writality

 WORLD ANVIL

-I think World Anvil is doing something real for writers who care deeply about lore, setting, and the surrounding structure of a world.
-It is expansive, and for some kinds of creators that range is exactly the appeal.
+I think World Anvil is and has been doing something really cool for writers and worlbuilders.
+It puts its focus on lore, setting, and the surrounding structure of a world.
+It is expansive, and for some kinds of creators that is exactly what they need.
+I don't even know that I have used all their features; there are so many.

 WHERE WRITALITY FEELS DIFFERENT